 Elizabeth City, North Carolina

 We built our first car wash in 1993 which included four self service bays and one

 automatic drive-thru.
 Three years later we added another automatic at this same

 location.
 In 2001 we built our second car wash with attached Laundromat with

 four self service bays and two automatics.
 In 2006 we added another automatic

 Since 1993 we have updated both locations with new equipment, including new

-vacuum cleaners, and expanded to include credit card acceptance, both at the self
+vacuum cleaners, and expanded to include credit card acceptance for our car wash, both at the self

 service bays and the drive-thru automatics.
 We have just recently replaced both of